puppetlabs/iac/_posts/2020-02-19-infrastructure-for-the-gem.md

    4. Open the new repo created and navigate to settings tab to update the access.

-   5. Provide the modules team as admin on github.
+   5. Provide your team as admin on github.
+(This example shows Puppet's modules team)
       ![admin]({% link /assets/2020-02-19-infrastructure-for-the-gem/githubowner.png %})

 Follow the steps below for creating the gem structure, add the rubocop validation, add the travis or appveyor testing to the repo.